i-am-an-ordinary-person-from-msk-obl/i-am-an-ordinary-person-from-msk-obl/README.md

-If I make you a star, you know, you are a man of technologies.
+If I follow you, you know, you are a man of technologies.
 Or maybe a man of different personalities?
 Robert Pain?
 Nik? well, nevermind. all you need to know, you can always find me @rassscal you know what kind of messenger

 <!--